Is the American Church prepared to exist in a post Christian America?

 They are lost!

 What would God have us do when we come upon someone who is lost, regardless as to whether they are lost geographically or spiritually?
-If lost geographically, we would have no hesitation to point them in a direction that would get them where the need to go.
+If lost geographically, we would have no hesitation to point them in a direction that would get them where they need to go.
 Why would we hesitate to do the same for the spiritually lost?

 The tenets of our faith and the message we bring doesn’t change with the changing of our society.
 It doesn’t change from culture to culture.
 It is the same message Jesus brought during His short ministry here.
 It is the same message we are to bring to a lost world until He returns.